CSharpM7/Ultimate14/_portfolio/04_samusd.md

 # Overview

 One of the echoes that received the most amount of changes, Dark Samus now acts more like a glass cannon in a similar manner to Mewtwo: strong hits but doesn't take hits well.
 It has increased air and ground speed, but much less weight, turning from defensive powerhouse to more of an aggro character that can control space.
 If you ever felt like you wanted a more aggressive version of Samus, this might be the character for you!
-The signature charge shot has been replaced with a mechanic similar to Limit/Arsene/Deep Breathing called Corruption.
-Corruption allows you to poison opponents with normals, and end combos with a devastating explosion.
-Its main drawback is that it does deal damage to Dark Samus while active.

 # Changes